Jinendra-Jain/Jinendra-Jain/README.md

 - 👋 Hi, I’m @Jinendra-Jain
 - 👀 I’m interested in ...
-Android Develpoment using Java
+- Mobile based applications using basic languages such as C++, Java

-- 🌱 I’m currently learning ...
+- 🌱 I’m want to learn ...
-B.Tech in Computer Science and Engineering from Indian Institute of Information Technology, Surat
+DSA
 - 💞️ I’m looking to collaborate on ...
 Small projects

 - 📫 How to reach me ...
 E-Mail: G-Mail : jainjinendra225@gmail.com
 LinkedIn : https://www.linkedin.com/in/jinendra-jain-a49149176/